America’s favorite sex therapist discusses her remarkable life journey and her new book, The Doctor Is In: Dr. Ruth on Love, Life, and Joie de Vivre.

-The Hamilton College professor and author of the classic text, The Unsteady March, talks about whether our nation has truly honored the legacy of those who marched for equality 50 years ago this month in Selma, Alabama.
+The Hamilton College professor and author of the classic text, The Unsteady March, talks about whether our nation has truly honored the legacy of those who marched for equality 50 years ago in Selma, Alabama.

 The co-editors of the book SOS – Calling All Black People: A Black Arts Movement Reader share on their volume of writings from the Black Arts Movement of the 1960s and ’70s.